 Section 1.
 Nomination and Election of Officers

-Each year a Selection Committee shall be composed of the following: the immediate Past President, President, President-Elect, and two current or past members of the Board of Directors.
+Each year a Selection Committee shall be composed of the following: the immediate Past President, President, President-Elect, a designated alumni staff member, and two current or past members of the Board of Directors.
 The immediate Past President will chair the committee and select the two Directors to serve on the committee.
 The two Directors should not be seeking an officer position or be eligible for a new term while serving on the committee.
 No member shall be represented by a proxy.

 The Selection Committee shall prepare a slate of at least one (1) candidate for each office to be filled with those deemed best qualified to perform the duties prescribed.

-The slate shall then be presented to the Board of Directors for confirmation by a two-thirds (2/3) vote of the Board.
-The confirmed slate shall then be distributed to the members of the Association, not later than sixty (60) days before the date of the Annual Meeting with information in sufficient detail to ensure that anyone wishing to run for office may timely get their petition submitted to the Association.
+The slate shall then be presented to the Board of Directors for confirmation by a simple majority vote of the Board, which shall then be presented to the Association membership for final confirmation at the annual meeting.

-Further candidates for office may be named by written petition of any fifty (50) members of the Association, presented to the University’s designated staff person at least thirty (30) days before the date of the Annual Meeting in accordance with the PAA Election Code.
-The form of the petition shall be approved by the Board and shall require the names of those members supporting the candidate.

-Section 2.
-Selection or Election

-If there are no contested offices, the confirmed slate prepared by the Selection Committee shall be presented at the annual meeting by the President.
-If an office is contested, an election shall be held at the Annual Meeting of the Association in accordance with the PAA Election Code.

 ARTICLE VIII.
 PARLIAMENTARY AUTHORITY